ckachuk/google-homepage-clone/Readme.md

 User requirements:

-*In the top should contein gmail, image, and a image of the gmail user *Google image in the center
+*In the top should contein a navbar with gmail, image, and a image of the gmail user *Google image in the center
 *A search field which contein a magnifying glass image *Google search and Im feeling lucky buttons
-*In the buttom part should contain about, advertasing, businness, how search work, privacy, terms and settings buttons
+*In the buttom part should contain a footer with about, advertasing, businness, how search work, privacy, terms and settings buttons